 Entering the award

 All ideas submitted to the Creative Challenge award are assessed by academics and industry specialists.
 It is an excellent way to showcase your work to professionals, meet industry experts and make new contacts.
-Up to 50 shortlisted students are offered the opportunity to attend an exciting all-expenses paid residential programme in France to further explore and develop their idea, ready for the next stage of the Creative Challenge award.
+Up to 50 shortlisted students from UCA and 20 from ESDAHaR are offered the opportunity to attend exciting all-expenses paid residential programme in France to further explore and develop their idea, ready for the next stage of the Creative Challenge award.
 Students resubmit their finely tuned idea, improved from the knowledge learnt during the residential weekend.
 The Top 25 ideas are selected to participate in the award events in London, including high profile exhibition, workshops, networking and pitching to industry specialists.
-The best 10 concepts will be shortlisted and announced at the final award ceremony.
+The best 10 concepts are shortlisted and announced at the final award ceremony.

 Creative Challenge award ceremonyAll participants are invited to attend a high profile award ceremony at an amazing venue in London.
 The Top 25 concepts are exhibited during the event.
 The ceremony is attended by a host of academics, industry professionals, high profile guests and speakers.